jpastuszek/httpthumbnailer/README.md

 ### Memory limits

 Each worker uses **ImageMagick** memory usage limit feature.
-By default it will use up to 256MiB of RAM and up to 1GiB of disk backed virtual memory.
+By default it will use up to 128MiB of RAM and up to 1GiB of disk backed virtual memory.
-To change this defaults use `--limit-memory` option for RAM limit, `--limit-disk` and `--limit-map` to control disk and memory mapping limits in bytes.
+To change this defaults use `--limit-memory` option for RAM limit, `--limit-disk` to control disk memory mapping limits in MiB.
 When setting `--limit-map` limit make sure that you set `--limit-disk` for at least the amount of `--limit-map` for it to take full effect.

 ## Contributing to httpthumbnailer